Married Margaret Medcalf at Carleton-in-Craven, near Skipton, Yorkshire, on 12th June 1759. Father of Isabel (see below).

 George returned to Yorkshire, and married Jane Maudsley Preston on the 21st April 1868, at Broughton Hall Chapel.
 George and Jane initially lived at School Yard (off what was then Currer Street, now Otley Street) in Skipton, and George worked as a groom.

-By the time Thomas was born, their address was New Street (now Otley Street?), Skipton, and George's occupation was given as Innkeeper.
-It is said that he ran a public house in Skipton, but lost a lot of money by giving beer away to his friends.
-He was reputed to be a womaniser as well as being a hard drinker
+By the time Thomas was born, their address was New Street (now Otley Street), Skipton, and George's occupation was given as Innkeeper.
+Licensing records show that this was at the Albion Inn, a pub which still exists.
+It is said that he lost a lot of money by giving beer away to his friends, and was reputed to be a womaniser as well as being a hard drinker.

-By 1876 the family had moved to the Lancaster area, in the first place living at Smith Green, Ellel, a few miles south of Lancaster.
+By 1876 the family had moved to the Lancaster area, perhaps to escape from debts and/or enemies.
+Initially they lived at Smith Green, Ellel, a few miles south of Lancaster.
 Here, George was employed as a farm labourer.
 Later, they moved to 4 Union Street, Lancaster, and in 1881 George was again working as a groom.
 By 1890 the family had moved to another address in Lancaster, 38 Primrose Street, and George worked as a market gardener prior to his death.

 George died on 29th July 1890 at home in Primrose Street - cause of death was 'phthisis' (this usually means tuberculosis).

 Jane was still at Primrose Street in 1891, but by 1901 was living with her daughter Mary Jane in Vine Street.
-She died on 3rd January 1914 at 27 Eastham Street, Lancaster.
+She probably moved with her daughter's family to Preston, returning to Lancaster a few years later (she was still living with them, in Avondale Road, in 1911).
+She died on 3rd January 1914 at 27 Eastham Street, Lancaster, the home of her son Thomas.

 Mary Jane was born at Smith Green, Ellel, near Lancaster on 18th September 1876.
+She was christened at Gargrave, the home village of her parents, on 19th August 1877.
 Later, as a child, she lived at 4 Union Street, Lancaster, and then 38 Primrose Street.
 At the age of 14, she was employed as a cotton weaver.

 At the age of 21, she married Edward Price, a joiner.
 The marriage took place at Christ Church, Lancaster, on 29 June 1898.

-at 38 Primrose Street with Mary Jane's mother, but later moved
+38 Primrose Street with Mary Jane's mother, but later moved to 1

 Edward and Mary Jane had 6 children.
 All were born in Lancaster, except for Arthur, who was born in Preston.

 After Edward's death in 1923, Mary Jane and her children moved into a large terraced house at 91 Dale Street, Lancaster.
-This house belonged to her sister Annie, whose husband had been killed in an accident and had herself become ill.
-Mary Jane lived at 91 Dale Street for the rest of her long life, sharing the house with her daughter Molly.
+This house belonged to her sister Annie, who had moved back to Lancaster after her husband had been killed in an accident and she had herself become ill.
+Mary Jane was the main beneficiary in Annie's will, and she was able to continue living at 91 Dale Street for the rest of her long life, sharing the house with her daughter Molly.
 She became bedridden in her eighties, but remained at home, cared for by her daughter until her death on 17th January 1971, at the age of 94.